Celebrating 25+ years of trusted chiropractic care

 Another major contributor to gym-related strain is lifting weights that exceed the body’s ability to control them safely.
 Many injuries occur not at maximal effort, but when technique breaks down under excessive load.

-Ironically, our Bundaberg Chiropractors are finding that people are more likely to injure themselves when moving the weights onto and off of the weight racks rather then during the actual exercise.
+Ironically, Bundaberg chiropractors find most injuries happen loading and unloading weights, not during the exercise itself.
 This is an important point as it shows that injury can occur in the most trivial of moments.

 Why Warm-Ups Must Address More Than Temperature

-Warming up plays a vital role in gym injury prevention Bundaberg gym-goers rely on, but raising heart rate alone is not enough.
-Effective warm-ups should improve joint mobility, activate underused muscles and prepare the nervous system for load.
+Warming up is essential for gym injury prevention in Bundaberg, but raising heart rate alone is not enough.
+Effective warm-ups improve joint mobility, activate underused muscles and prepare the body for load.

-Without addressing underlying postural imbalances, the body often defaults back to habitual patterns as soon as weight is introduced regardless of how long the warm-up lasts.
+Without correcting postural imbalances, the body reverts to poor movement patterns once weight is added, regardless of warm-up time.

 This is where posture awareness becomes important.
 Our posture assessment service helps identify movement patterns that may increase strain during training.